ThomasJFinn/ThomasJFinn.github.io/_pages/publications.md

 In my current position at Durham University, I work with [Sunil Chhita](https://www.durham.ac.uk/staff/sunil-chhita/) to investigate the rough-smooth boundary in the two-periodic Aztec diamond.

 I completed my PhD at the [SAMBa](https://samba.ac.uk/) centre for doctoral training in statistical applied mathematics at the University of Bath under the supervision of [Alexandre Stauffer](https://sites.google.com/site/alexandrestauffer/home).
 My thesis was awarded the Royal Statistical Society prize for best in the field of applied probability completed between 2020 and 2022.
-During my completion of SAMBa I also completed a Master of Research with a focus on machine learning, applied statistics and numerical linear algebra.
+At SAMBa I also completed a Master of Research with a focus on machine learning, applied statistics and numerical linear algebra.

 ## Publications